Alex Verdugo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.
+- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Yankees have a 3.63 team ERA that ranks fifth across all MLB pitching staffs.
+- The Yankees' 3.62 team ERA ranks fourth among all MLB pitching staffs.

-- The Yankees rank 18th in baseball in home runs surrendered (72 total, 1.1 per game).
+- The Yankees rank 18th in baseball in home runs allowed (74 total, 1.1 per game).

-- The right-hander last pitched on Saturday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent appearance was on Sunday against the Los Angeles Dodgers, when he tossed 6 2/3 innings, surrendering one earned run while allowing four hits.

+- The 30-year-old has put up a 3.69 ERA and 8.7 strikeouts per nine innings in 11 games this season, while allowing a batting average of .179 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.